 But why is awe so addictive?
 Why might travelling turn you into a wonder junkie?
 The psychologist Abraham Maslow developed the concept of the ‘peak experience’, and these experiences fill individuals with a sense of awe.
 In his work Religions, Values and Peak-Experiences (1964), Maslow described peak experiences as “moments of highest happiness and fulfilment”, which demystifies these experiences in a way, since they have traditionally been viewed as religious experiences with supernatural causes.

 Common triggers for peak experiences include art, nature, sex, creative work, music, introspection, drugs, meditation, repetitive drumming or dancing, and intense physical activity.
-In Toward a Psychology of Being (1962), Maslow highlights that peak experiences can involve being without inhibition, fear, doubt and self-criticism, and being completely mindful of the present moment without the influence of past or expected future experiences.
-He considered such experiences to be one of the most important goals of life, arguing that they are an indication of self-actualisation, first used by psychiatrist Kurt Goldstein to denote the motive to realise one’s full potential.
+In Toward a Psychology of Being (1962), Maslow highlights that peak experiences can involve being without inhibition, fear, doubt, and self-criticism, and being completely mindful of the present moment without the influence of past or expected future experiences.
+He considered such experiences to be one of the most important goals of life, arguing that they are an indication of self-actualisation, a term first used by psychiatrist Kurt Goldstein to denote the motive to realise one’s full potential.

 In his book On Becoming a Person (1961), the psychologist Carl Rogers wrote of “the curative force in psychotherapy – man’s tendency to actualise himself, to become his potentialities…to express and activate all the capacities of the organism.”